It’s one tough job: to keep all your content marketing on message.

 - Chunk out consistent content in various serving sizes – 7 seconds, 2 minutes, 5 minutes, 20 minutes and so forth.

 Sound familiar?
-For many years, I’ve tackled these messaging problems with a tool called a 1-Page TM Message Map, which I co-created with Tripp Frohlichstein.
+For many years, I’ve tackled these messaging problems with a tool called a 1-Page Message Map, which I co-created with Tripp Frohlichstein.
 Companies of all sizes use Message Maps, ranging from startups to giants like AT&T and Intel.

 This blog will help you create and use Message Maps to make your marketing even more successful by keeping your content marketing on message.

-Several people at Content Marketing World asked me to share Message Maps from my recent presentation (slides 35-39).
+Several people at Content Marketing World asked me to share Message Maps from my presentation (slides 35-39).
 See more examples below.

 A clear, consistent message in your marketing wins people over.
 A Message Map helps you say it, share it, tweet it, blog it, post it, publish it, or debate it well.